How user authentication works with passkeys

 User authentication is a WebAuthn ceremony where a User (you) and the User’s Client (your browser, which is connected to at least one Authenticator), work together to cryptographically prove to a Relying Party (a web application) that the User controls the credential private key of a previously registered public key credential (your passkey).

-That is, the User presents to the Relying Party an assertion that proves that the User is who registered the public key credential by demonstrating that the User has possession of the credential private key and consents to the authentication transaction.
+That is, the User presents to the Relying Party that the User has possession of the credential private key, which was generated during the registration ceremony, and consents to the authentication transaction.

 1Get a challenge and other authentication options